 911 jest ikoną, choć przez dziesięciolecia zmieniła się diametralnie.
 Pierwszy model zaczynał jako lekki sportowy samochód, dziś posiada silnik dwukrotnie większy o trzykrotnie wyższej mocy.
 Ale nie to w motoryzacji jest przecież najważniejsze… Porsche 911T było wersją podstawową, jedyną z popularnych, która podczas modernizacji w 1969 roku wraz z powiększonym rozstawem osi utrzymała zasilanie gaźnikami.
 Na co dzień – konfiguracja w zupełności wystarczająca, oferująca 125 KM.
 Minęły już niestety czasy, kiedy mogliśmy nazwać je przystępnym.
 Podobnie jak inne wczesne 911-tki, jest przedmiotem silnego wzrostu cen (ponad 100% w ciągu trzech ostatnich lat).
 Na aukcji Porsche 911T po kompletnej odbudowie, absolutnie zachwycające swoim oryginalnym mandarynkowym kolorem.
-Licytowane będzie bez ceny minimalnej, a oczekiwana cena to ok.
-350 – 460 tys.
-PLN.
+Licytowane bez ceny minimalnej, sprzedane zostało za 111 tys.
+USD (ok.
+446 tys.
+PLN).

 Matching-Numbers in Factory Livery

 US$ 90,000 – 120,000

 2,195cc SOHC Flat 6-Cylinder Engine

 2 Zenith Carburetors

 5-Speed Manual Transaxle